-- Mobile device user appeal – One page can sometimes work well if you have clients that make most of their purchases from their mobile devices like phones or tablets.
+– One page can sometimes work well if you have clients who make most of their purchases from mobile devices like phones or tablets.
 Those who use their phones to buy items rarely want to scroll through pages and pages, so if you can consolidate all your pertinent info and photos onto one page, even if it’s a long one, it might work better for your typical customer.
-Remember, scrolling is a very natural movement for users of smart phones and tablets.
+Remember, scrolling is a very natural movement for users of smartphones and tablets.

-- Navigation design – Single-page websites usually have a very simple navigation design because there is generally only one action to be taken by the user once they reach that site, such as a “buy” button or a “more info” button.
-As such, users launch into the process (of buying, etc.) sooner and can move through it quite quickly because they are not distracted by lots of other content and other actionable processes.
+– Single-page websites usually have a very simple navigation design because there is generally only one action to be taken by the user once they reach that site, such as a “buy” button or a “more info” button.
+As such, users launch into the process (of buying, etc.) sooner and can move through it quickly because they are not distracted by lots of other content and other actionable processes.

-It’s essential to remember that whether you choose to go with one page or with many pages, the key to a successful website is maintaining it on a regular basis.
-As we mentioned before, content needs to stay fresh and be relevant and photos or videos should be updated when necessary.
-If you have a narrow focus, one-page might work for you but if you want to widen your reach potential, you may need to think about something more.
+It’s essential to remember that whether you go with one page or with many pages, the key to a successful website is maintaining it regularly.
+As we mentioned before, content needs to stay fresh and relevant, and photos or videos should be updated when necessary.
+If you have a narrow focus, one page might work for you, but if you want to widen your reach potential, you may need to think about something more.
 Regardless of which direction you choose, the experts at Watershed9 can help you make the most of your website by offering innovative designs, great content, and affordable solutions for regular website management and maintenance.
 To learn more about our services, complete the contact form on this website or call us at 604-337-1449.